Hominy

-Hominy (Spanish: maíz molido; literally meaning "milled corn") is a food produced from dried maize (corn) kernels that have been treated with an alkali, in a process called nixtamalization (nextamalli is the Nahuatl word for "hominy").
+Hominy is an American food item produced from dried maize (corn) kernels that have been treated with an alkali, in a process called nixtamalization (nextamalli is the Nahuatl word for "hominy").
 "Lye hominy" is a type of hominy made with lye.

 History

 The process of nixtamalization has been fundamental to Mesoamerican cuisine since ancient times.
 The lime used to treat the maize can be obtained from several different materials.
 Among the Lacandon Maya who inhabited the tropical lowland regions of eastern Chiapas, the caustic powder was obtained by toasting freshwater shells over a fire for several hours.
 In the highland areas of Chiapas and throughout much of the Yucatán Peninsula, Belize River valley and Petén Basin, limestone was used to make slaked lime for steeping the shelled kernels.
 The Maya used nixtamal to produce beers that more resembled chicha than pulque.
 When bacteria were introduced to nixtamal it created a type of sourdough.

+The process of nixtamalization spread from Mesoamerica northwards through various indigenous tribes of North America.
+European settlers first encountered the dish in eastern North America, with the word hominy being an anglicization of the Powhatan word rokahamĕn.

+Hominy grits became a poverty food during the Great Depression in the United States.
+Because of this, there is still a stigma associated with the dish, particularly among survivors of the Great Depression in the Southern United States.

 Production

-To make hominy, field corn (maize) grain is dried, and then treated by soaking and cooking the mature (hard) grain in a dilute solution of lye (potassium hydroxide) (which can be produced from water and wood ash) or of slaked lime (calcium hydroxide from limestone).
-The maize is then washed thoroughly to remove the bitter flavor of the lye or lime.
-Alkalinity helps dissolve hemicellulose, the major adhesive component of the maize cell walls, loosens the hulls from the kernels, and softens the corn.
-Also, soaking the corn in lye kills the seed's germ, which keeps it from sprouting while in storage.
+To make hominy, mature dry field corn (maize) is treated by soaking and cooking the grain in a dilute solution of lye or lime.
+The alkaline solution dissolves hemicellulose, the major adhesive component of the grain's cell walls, which loosens the hulls from the kernels and softens the corn.
+Also, soaking the corn in lye or lime kills the seed's germ, which keeps it from sprouting while in storage.
 Finally, in addition to providing a source of dietary calcium, the lye or lime reacts with the corn so that the nutrient niacin can be assimilated by the digestive tract.
 People consume hominy in intact kernels, grind it into sand-sized particles for grits, or into flour.

-In Mexican cooking, hominy is finely ground to make masa (Spanish for dough).
+In Mexican cuisine, hominy is finely ground to make masa (Spanish for dough).
 Fresh masa that has been dried and powdered is called masa seca or masa harina.
 Some of the corn oil breaks down into emulsifying agents (monoglycerides and diglycerides), and facilitates bonding the corn proteins to each other.
 The divalent calcium in lime acts as a cross-linking agent for protein and polysaccharide acidic side chains.
-Cornmeal from untreated ground corn cannot form a dough with the addition of water, but the chemical changes in masa (aka masa nixtamalera) make dough formation possible, for tortillas and other food.
+Cornmeal from untreated ground corn cannot form a dough with the addition of water, but the chemical changes in masa (a.k.a. masa nixtamalera) make dough formation possible, for tortillas and other food.